mireklzicar/lineindex/docs/usage.rst

 Compression
 ----------

-Linex supports working with compressed files:
+LineIndex supports working with compressed files:

 .. code-block:: python

    # Create a compressed version of the file
-   db = Linex("large_file.txt", compress=True)
+   db = LineIndex("large_file.txt", compress=True)

    # This creates large_file.txt.dz (BGZF format)
    # Future accesses will use the compressed file